jekyll/jekyll/docs/_docs/windows.md

  2. Install Ruby via Chocolatey: `choco install ruby -y`
  3. Reopen a command prompt and install Jekyll: `gem install jekyll`

-For a more conventional way of installing Jekyll you can follow the [installation instruction by Julian Thilo][windows-installation].
-The instructions were written for Ruby 2.0.0, but should work for later versions [prior to 2.2][hitimes-issue].
+For a more conventional way of installing Jekyll you can follow the [installation instructions by Sverrir Sigmundarson][windows-installjekyll3].
+These instructions are for newer versions of Ruby 2.2.5 and Jekyll 3.

+For instructions for older versions of Ruby 2.0.0 ([prior to 2.2][hitimes-issue]) and Jekyll 2 and older you should follow the [installation instruction by Julian Thilo][windows-installation].

 ## Encoding